-The mission of Langsdale Library Special Collections is to collect, preserve, and provide equal access to information resources that document the modern history of Baltimore, Maryland.
-Special Collections strives to meet the research and instructional needs of students, faculty, scholars, and the general public.
+The mission of Special Collections and Archives is to collect, preserve, and provide equal access to information resources that document the modern history of Baltimore, Maryland.
+Special Collections and Archives strives to meet the research and instructional needs of students, faculty, scholars, and the general public.

 The collection is comprised of two primary programs: the Baltimore Regional Studies Archives (BRSA) and the University Archives (UA).
 The BRSA documents the making of modern Baltimore, particularly through the records of 20th century local philanthropic, civic, nonprofit, and quasi-governmental institutions.
 The UA documents the history of the University of Baltimore through its institutional records.
 For more information about University Archives, please refer to the University Archives Collections Development Policy.

 Collection strengths in the Baltimore Regional Studies Archives include urban planning and architecture, economic development, neighborhood oral histories and community association records, local television history, Baltimore area nonprofits, and grassroots organizing, particularly related to the issues of education, housing, and highway construction.
 Secondary areas of collection development include statewide poetry societies, state and national social work organizations, and national lineage groups.